 Poker and other card games, as well as bingo, can be played in bars, restaurants, and clubs if conducted by charitable organizations.
 This is overseen by the Oregon Department of Justice.
 Poker is offered at the Indian casinos, but social gambling in homes or outside of legally approved facilities is legal only if there is no rake or profit for the operator.
 Some local governments have approved social gambling, and those are welcome changes from the overall state laws, which have a bit of an antiquated view on gambling, especially Oregon online poker.
 To contact legislators about this or other issues, click here: Oregon Legislators.

-As for online poker in Oregon, state law prohibits the operation of an online gambling business.
-The law discusses Internet gambling in that moving money from players to online gambling sites is illegal, though the only ones to be prosecuted for such a crime are the operators who receive the funds.
+As for online poker in Oregon, state law prohibits the operation of an online gambling business, though the only ones to be prosecuted for such a crime are the operators themselves.
 The players are not to be charged.
 It should be noted that Oregon law also prohibits cheating in an illegal game.
 Players who lose money while gambling have the right to sue for twice the value of what they lost.

 Play Poker at BetOnline, CardsChat.com's Top Rated Poker Site »